al651/alham.co/src/pages/markdown/2023-10-10-home-security-robot.md

 ## The App

-The app was made in Flutter, below is a demo of the app.
+The app was made in Flutter, using the Dart programming language.
+I had never used this platform before so this was the first app I had ever made using it.

 <iframe id="QE4tuhMR4Xg" title="Demonstration of a connection to the camera on the robot." poster="maxresdefault"></iframe>